cjurjiu/arta/README.md

 <code><u>a</u>gent <u>r</u>untime <u>t</u>erminal <u>a</u>pplication</code>

-A terminal workspace manager for parallel AI coding agents.
+Terminal workspace manager for concurrent AI coding agent usage.
+Enables parallel agent usage over a single SSH session.

 Organize projects in a sidebar, manage multiple tmux-backed sessions, and switch between them — all from a single binary.

-> **Status:** Early prototype.
-Rewritten in Rust with [Ratatui](https://ratatui.rs/) for low-latency terminal embedding.
+Close, reopen and continue from where you left off.

 ```
  ┌────────────────┬─────────────────────────────────────────────┐